Email coach

 Dolores Deasley

-Deasley guided the Bobcats to their first-ever NJCAA Division II National Tournament appearance this past spring in Evans, Georgia, and two wins shy of a national title.
+She guided the Bobcats to their first-ever NJCAA Division II National Tournament appearance in the 2021 spring season in Evans, Georgia, and two wins shy of a national title.
 Jones knocked off back-to-back Top 10 teams in Lake County and CCBC Essex to reach the national championship semifinals before falling to eventual national champion, Phoenix College.

 Jones finished a condensed CoVID-19 season 14-3 with a dozen wins coming by shutout.
-The Bobcats, ranked No. 7 in the final NJCAA poll, outscored their opponents 58-7.
+The Bobcats, ranked No. 7 in the final NJCAA poll.

-Off the pitch, Deasley, a native of Drumkeen, Ireland, has taken the Bobcat soccer team on spring break trips to her home country in 2012, 2014, 2016 and 2018.
-The team and players travel, sightsee, take tours, learn more about the game and play Gaelic football.
+Off the pitch, Deasley, a native of Drumkeen, Ireland, has taken the Bobcat soccer team on spring break trips to her home country in 2012, 2014, 2016, 2018 and 2023.
+The team and players travel, go sightseeing, take tours, learn more about the game and play Gaelic football.

 Jones posted a 14-3 record in 2018, winning the conference title on its home turf, 6-1, over Gulf Coast.
 They then whipped LSU Eunice 8-1 for the region title before falling in the NJCAA South District playoffs at No. 1 Tyler (Texas) 3-1.
 The Bobcats were ranked No. 10 in the final NJCAA Division I poll.